 - No pre-thumbnail sketching.
 It doesn't make any sense to do thumbnail concepts beforehand, because the thumbnail sketch itself is the actual artwork and is worked on as the finished piece.

 - Mistakes are part of the process.
 Skav art has no concerns about mistakes made because it doesn't demand perfection.
 The skav artist learns how to encompass them, or work around them before ever deciding to discard a piece.

 - Commissions are incompatible.
 Skav art never works to any set brief as it's entirely from the artist's imagination.
-Even one external direction, no matter how remote, is one too much.
 This doesn't mean that someone cannot use a skav artwork for some project, it's just that skav art cannot be commissioned in the same way as, say, graphic designers or illustrators would be.
 A skav artist can take on commissions, but the results would never be true skav art.

 What is Skav Art?

 Materials used for it, such as a pencil or a biro can be easily obtained from most places, along with something to draw on.
-This means that a skav artist's studio is wherever they are.
 A vast array of expensive and encumbersome art materials isn't required and is shunned by the skav artist.
 Anything upto the size of A5, such as a small scrap of notepaper, or even the back of an envelope is as good as the finest artboard to any skav artist (and alot cheaper!).
 If they really need to buy any kind of drawing medium (such as a fineliner or a used second-hand technical pen), then a couple of pounds is the most they are likely to pay for them.

 RULES OF SKAV ART